blbadger/blbadger.github.io/pendulum-map.md

 ---

-### If using large *dt* values yeilds a physically inaccurate map, what do these images mean?
+### If using large $\Delta t$ values yeilds a physically inaccurate map, what do these images mean?

-There are some physically relevant reasons to increase a *dt* value:
+There are some physically relevant reasons to increase a $\Delta t$ value:

 1. The case of periodic forcing, where external energy is applied to a physical system in regular intervals.
 The *dt* value may be thought of as a direct measure of this energy, as a large enough *dt* will send this system towards infinity (ie infinite velocity).

 2. When a field is intermittent: if a particle moves smoothly but only interacts with a field at regular time intervals, the same effect is produced.

-The real utility in increasing *dt* is to reveal the intricacies of nonlinear systems in two dimensions.
+The real utility in increasing $\Delta t$ is to reveal the intricacies of nonlinear systems in two dimensions.